ProvableHQ/welcome/documentation/aleo/03_language.md

 ### Closure

-A closure is declared as `closure {name}:`
+A closure is declared as `closure {name}:`.
-Functions contain instructions that can compute values.
+Closures contain instructions that can compute values.
 Closures are helper functions that cannot be executed directly.
-Closures must be called by other functions.
+Closures may be called by other functions.

 ```aleo showLineNumbers
 closure foo: